 Your budget is probably a big factor in your countertop installation decision.
 Be aware that certain materials – or even certain colors of those materials – may be rare and cost more.
 Using price as a filter can also help you narrow down which material is the best choice for your countertop replacement.

-Need Professional Kitchen Design Help?
+Need Professional Kitchen Countertop Replacement?